Statistics

 Botulinum toxin is one of the most powerful biological toxins known.
 For each test, the mice are divided into 3 or 4 groups, each receiving different strengths of the botox.
 Those in the highest-strength group start showing signs of poisoning within hours, with paralysis of the lower body, leading them to stagger or be unable to walk.
 After about a day, the paralysis starts to affect the respiratory muscles, making the mice gasp for air, start to literally go blue, and die of asphyxiation.

 Several years ago, companies such as Allergan developed modern cell-based tests for botox potency which normally don’t use animals.
-However, secrecy and commercial considerations have hindered the sharing of these new testing technologies with other botox companies and so the unnecessary suffering continues.
+However, secrecy and commercial considerations have hindered the sharing of these new testing technologies with other botox companies, and so the unnecessary suffering continues.

-‘Decreases, for example, may arise as a result of the ongoing application of the 3Rs principles while certain extraneous developments may result in increases in the levels of animal use.’
+‘Decreases [in the number of animals used], for example, may arise as a result of the ongoing application of the 3Rs principles while certain extraneous developments may result in increases in the levels of animal use.’
 [4]

 Feeble and ‘chummy’ Inspection